 Contact tracing is the process of identifying the contacts of people who test positive for COVID-19.
 These contacts are at higher risk of becoming infected with the virus, and infecting others.

 Health Department staff will work with positive cases to identify people with whom they have been in close contact.

 People are at highest risk of catching the virus if they are a close contact of a person with COVID-19.
-Based on current research, a close contact is someone who was within 6 feet of an infected person for at least 15 minutes starting from 48 hours before they became sick until the time they were isolated.
+Based on current research, you are a close contact if:

 In a health care setting, close contact can include: